How to Change Your Credit Card Billing Address

 When updating your address over the phone, you’ll first provide information to verify your identity.

-If you receive paper statements, you can also update your billing address through mail.
+If you receive paper statements, you can also update your billing address through the mail.
 Your statement will include a change of address form.
-You can fill out the form and mail it back to your bank or credit card company.
+You can fill out the form and mail it back to your bank or credit card company.0

 The billing address is the designated address attached or connected to your credit card or debit card.
 If you receive paper statements, your bank will send these letters to the billing address on file.